kumu/docs/advanced-guides/sna-network-mapping.md

 Sometimes you'll already have access to the type of data needed to run a social network analysis.
 You might use email traffic, lists of "friends" or "followers" from a social network, information about board membership, or even data from your CRM platform.
 The key here is to be both creative and honest about what the data represents.

-For example, how helpful is the fact that somone is a "friend" of yours on LinkedIn?
+For example, how helpful is the fact that someone is a "friend" of yours on LinkedIn?
 Have you ever accepted a connection to someone you didn't really know all that well?
 (We're definitely guilty of this)

 ### Personal knowledge